tjd1234/cmpt383summer2022/docs/languages/ruby/hashes.md

 A Ruby **hash** stores (key, value) pairs in a way that allows for very efficient retrieval/insertion give a key.

-Hashes uses `{}`-brackets.
-If the keys are symbols, as they are in this example, then you can use the notation key:value for a pair:
+Hash literals uses `{}`-brackets.
+If the keys are symbols, as they are in this example, then you can use the notation *key:value* for a pair:

 ```ruby
 >> order = {cheese: 4.99, cookies: 2.45, juice: 0.99}